Discontinuity-aware KAN-based physics-informed neural networks: Methodology

 \subsection{Mesh transformation}

 Previous studies observed that PINNs suffer from poor convergence and accuracy when applied to problems with sharp spatial transitions or rapid time evolution, such as flow around airfoils \cite{zang2020weak,meng2020ppinn}.
 To improve convergence for complex geometries, a nonlinear invertible mesh transformation is applied, stretching regions of high mesh resolution and compressing regions of low mesh resolution, as shown in Fig. \ref{fig: mesh transform}.
 This approach has been successfully used to predict the subsonic steady flow around fully parameterized airfoils \cite{cao2024solver}. $\partial \Omega_1$ and $\partial \Omega_2$ represent the no-slip wall and far-field boundaries, respectively, and $\partial \Omega_3$ and $\partial \Omega_4$ coincide on the physical plane with periodic boundary conditions.
-The body-fitted physical coordinate system $(x_{i,j},y_{i,j})$ is transformed into a uniform rectangular coordinate system $(\xi_{i,j},\eta_{i,j})$, where $\xi_{i, j}=i \Delta \xi$ and $\eta_{i, j}=j \Delta \eta$, with $\Delta \xi=\Delta \eta=1$, $i=1, \ldots, N_{\xi}$ and $j=1, \ldots, N_\eta$.
-Here, $N_\xi$ and $N_\eta$ denote the number of discrete grid points in the $\xi$ and $\eta$ directions, respectively.
+The structured body-fitted physical coordinates $(x_{i,j},y_{i,j})$ are transformed into a uniform computational grid $(\xi_{i,j},\eta_{i,j})$ via point-to-point mapping, where $\xi_{i, j}=i \Delta \xi$ and $\eta_{i, j}=j \Delta \eta$, with $\Delta \xi=\Delta \eta=1$ for $i=1, \ldots, N_{\xi}$ and $j=1, \ldots, N_\eta$.
+Here, $N_\xi$ and $N_\eta$ denote the number of discrete grid points in the $\xi$ and $\eta$ directions, corresponding to the tangential and normal directions relative to the airfoil surface, respectively.

+The geometric metrics are computed via finite differences between the body-fitted domain and the uniform one.
+For interior grid points, second-order central differences are employed:

+where the subscripts indicate partial derivatives.
+At the boundaries, first-order differences are applied.
+The corresponding first-order inverse metrics are given by: